idia640/presentations/week04/PITCHME.md

 ## What is persuasion?

-Persuasion refers to influence of a person's beliefs, attitudes, intentions, motivations, or behaviors.
+'Persuasion' refers to influence of a person's beliefs, attitudes, intentions, motivations, or behaviors.
 (Gass & Seiter, 2010)

 ## Why is this important for UX design?